 By that point, I had been sick for nearly two years.
 And as wild as that sounds, I was lucky.
 I had enough money to essentially buy my way to a diagnosis.
 Millions of other people are not as fortunate on their quests for wellness.

 It’s shockingly common for women and people of color to receive substandard medical care.
 Black women die from pregnancy complications at much higher rates.
-Trans people face more barriers to healthcare.
-And fat patients receive lower-quality care than their thinner counterparts.
-If a person falls into more than one of these categories at once, their chances of getting the quality medical care they deserve plummet even further.
+Trans people face greater barriers to healthcare.
+And fat patients may receive lower-quality care than their thinner counterparts.
+If a person falls into more than one of these categories at once, their chances of getting the quality medical care they deserve might plummet even further.

 Knowing all this, it’s apparent these groups of people often deal with medical issues on their own for far longer than they otherwise would.
 The perpetual disregard for the health of trans people, women, people of color, and obese people is damaging and potentially life-threatening.
 But how can a person go about visiting a Western medicine practitioner and getting the diagnoses they deserve?
 Forced to figure this out myself when chronically ill, I’ve since worked with others to help them obtain the care they need.
 Here are my top nine tips.